src-d/guide/talent/hiring_process.md

 ### Offer

-- The offer is being sent by Maximo on Lever.
+- The offer is being sent by the CTO on Lever.

 - The candidate has no time deadline to accept/reject the offer.
 Only in cases that we have more candidates in the offer state for one opening where decisions need to be made.